Simply add the following to

 See the following answer.

-Pure Python wheels will certainly work, but there's a much smaller speed increase installing from wheels over source distribution.
-Packages requiring compilation are built for a specific architecture, so they will not be useful on non-ARM platforms and will be ignored.
+Pure Python wheels will likely work, but there's a much smaller speed increase installing from wheels over source distribution.
+Packages requiring compilation are built for a specific architecture, so they will not be useful on non-Arm platforms and will be ignored.
 Assuming your pip configuration is set to fall back to PyPI, installation will continue from there, which may involve building from source.

 No - we can't.
 Only package maintainers can upload files to PyPI.